Linseed oil paints

 - The quantity of siccatives and antifungal agents can be determined by the individual mixing components themselves.

-Properties of linseed oil paints
+Properties of Linseed oil paints

 - Durability: It penetrates deep into the Material and effectively protects against weather influences such as moisture, UV radiation and temperature fluctuations.

-Advantages of linseed oil paints
+Advantages of Linseed oil paints

 - Ease of repair: Damage to painted objects can be easily repaired as the Colour is absorbed into the surface and does not just adhere to the surface.

-Areas of application for linseed oil paint
+Areas of application for Linseed oil paints

 Tip: Light colours reflect sunlight and thus reduce temperature fluctuations and the associated cracking of the wood.